 Bridging Transitions with Relationship-Centered Leadership

-A Conversation with Denise Brown of Leeway Foundation
+A Conversation with Denise Brown, Leeway Foundation

 In this episode, we sit down with Denise Brown, a visionary leader with a rich and varied career spanning organizing, institutional service, and leadership in the arts and philanthropy sectors.
 She offers insights into the complexities of shifting from a family foundation to a community-led structure, highlighting the importance of developing a new organizational culture and fostering a co-learning environment.
 As the Executive Director of Leeway Foundation for the past eighteen years, Denise reflects on her career, sharing the wisdom she has gained and her hopes for the legacy she leaves behind.
 Join us for this enlightening conversation with a trailblazing leader dedicated to fostering equity and inclusion in the arts and philanthropy.